Prevention and Management of Dental Caries in Children

 About this guidance

-- the delivery of preventive care based on caries risk
+- delivery of preventive care based on caries risk

 - choosing from the range of caries management options available

-- delivery of restorative care, including how to carry out individual treatments
+- delivery of restorative care, including how to carry out specific treatments

 - management of suspected dental neglect

 - working with other agencies to support and safeguard the wellbeing of children and young people

 NICE has accredited the process used by the Scottish Dental Clinical Effectiveness Programme to produce its Prevention and Management of Dental Caries in Children guidance.
 Accreditation is valid for 5 years from 15 March 2016.
 More information on accreditation can be viewed at www.nice.org.uk/accreditation.
 Further information about NICE accreditation of SDCEP guidance can be viewed at NICE Accreditation.